TotalVerb/totalverb.github.io/_posts/2020-06-09-black-lives-matter-donation-matching.markdown

 tags:   []
 ---

+**Update**: This matching has concluded now.
+Thank you to everyone who contributed!

 [Recent protests in Canada and the United States](https://en.wikipedia.org/wiki/George_Floyd_protests) have brought additional attention to the daily individual and systemic racism faced by many in our community.
 They